 DVDs at the Library

-The library's DVD collection has all kinds of great films: classics, blockbusters, fitness programs, foreign film, concerts, kids' movies and more.
-It's a large collection that is best searched online.
-Some of the most recent purchases appear on two lists: DVD - U.S. & Foreign Feature Films, and DVD - Documentaries & How-to Films.
-Both lists are found on the New, Best & Fun page, tabbed on top of the catalog.
+The library's DVD collection of domestic and foreign movies is superb, with selections for all ages and genres.
+It's a large collection best searched online.
+Some of the most recent purchases appear on the DVD - U.S. & Foreign Feature Films list which you'll find on the New, Best & Fun page, tabbed on top of the catalog.